 How to Caption YouTube Shorts

-Captioned Shorts get more views — AI transcription, visual styling, and MP4 export in one free tool.
+Captioned Shorts with subtitles get more views, AI transcription, visual styling, and MP4 export in one free tool.

 Step-by-Step Instructions